 The TBM will bore a tunnel approximately 45 feet in diameter in one pass that will accommodate two new lanes of traffic.
 Two tunnels parallel to each other will be constructed to allow for four new lanes of traffic.
-The TBM will bore through native sediments below the channel from South to North and then turned around to construct the parallel bore North to South.
+The TBM will bore through native sediments below the channel from South to North and then turn around to construct the parallel bore North to South.
 Material excavated from within the tunnel through the TBM will be transported via a closed slurry piping system back to the South Island where the excavated materials (approximately 1,416,000 cubic yards (cy) (bulked volume) will be filtered out of the slurry at the Separation and Treatment Plant (S&TP).
-A separation process will occur at the S&TP, resulting in the generation of three solid waste streams segregated by grain size:
+A separation process will occur at the S&TP, resulting in the generation of three solid waste streams segregated by the following grain sizes:

-- Coarse-grained (> 0.6 millimeter (mm)) materials will be screened - Fine-grained materials (<0.6 mm and greater than U.S. No. 200 Sieve) will be removed by hydro-cyclone - Filter cake will be the final product resulting from a filter press operation.
+- Coarse-grained (> 0.6-millimeter (mm)) materials will be screened - Fine-grained materials (<0.6 mm and greater than U.S. No. 200 Sieve) will be removed by hydro-cyclone - Filter cake will be the final product resulting from a filter press operation.

 The solid materials will be characterized for beneficial use or will be disposed offsite at a permitted facility.
 Slurry, after treatment by the hydro-cyclones, will be partially recycled for the slurry mix for TBM operation.
 Remaining excess slurry is further processed through a filter press.
 The filtrate water will go through a Water Treatment Plant (WTP) for final treatment prior to discharge under a Virginia Pollutant Discharge Elimination System (VPDES) Industrial Permit.
+Please note, this document will be updated to include the VPDES Industrial Permit number once approved.

-In addition to on-island construction of the entry/exit portals, the islands will be expanded to facilitate construction of the Tunnel Approach Structures (TAS) and launch pits.
+In addition to on-island construction of the entry/exit portals, the islands will be expanded to facilitate construction of the (tunnel approach shaft) TAS and launch pits.
 Island expansion will be accomplished using: clean island fill generated by site activities, imported fill material, gravel or crushed rock, and island shore protection including rip rap armor stone.
-The areas where on-island activities will occur are depicted in Figure L-3 (North Island) and Figure L-4 (South Island).
+The areas where on-island activities will occur are depicted in Figure L-3 (North Island) and L-4 (South Island).